versionone/OAuth2Client.Net/EXAMPLES.md

 How to run the example projects
 ===============================

-In order to run either of the two example projects, `ExampleMemberList` or `ExampleMemberListCSharp`, you'll need to follow the standard steps for permitting an OAuth application in the instance of VersionOne that you want to run the example against.
+In order to run either of the two example projects, `ExampleMemberList` or `ExampleMemberListCSharp`, you'll need to follow the standard steps for permitting an OAuth application in the instance of VersionOne you want to use.

 Configurations steps
 --------------------